ramcandrews/intro-html/README.md

+## I followed all of the instructions!

+This was an interesting way to learn how to use github pages. thanks.

 ## Your GitHub Learning Lab Repository for Intro to HTML

 Welcome to your repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through.